HSA vs Group Insurance: Which Is Better for Small Business in Canada?

 Yes.
 Some businesses use both.

-A common setup is group health insurance for things like high-cost drug coverage, and an HSA for routine medical, dental, and paramedical expenses.
-If your insurance plan only covers 80% of something, the HSA can cover the remaining 20%.
+A common setup is group health insurance for things like high-cost drug coverage, disability, life, or travel insurance, and an HSA for routine medical, dental, and paramedical expenses.
+If your insurance plan only covers 80% of something, the HSA can cover the remaining 20% when the remaining expense is eligible under the HSA.

 When group health insurance makes more sense